bacongravy/macinbox/README.md

 ## Why?

-My preferred operating system is macOS, and ever since I started using Vagrant, I thought that it would be nice to have be able to boot a macOS box as easily as a Linux box.
-However, it wasn't until I was watching an episode of Mr. Robot that I was finally inspired to figure out how to make it happen.
-In the episode, Elliot is shown quickly booting what appeared to be a virtual machine running a Linux desktop environment in order to examine the contents of an untrusted CD-ROM, and I thought, "I want to be able to do that kind of thing with macOS!".
+This project draws inspiration from an episode of Mr. Robot.
+In the episode, Elliot is shown quickly booting what appeared to be a virtual machine running a fresh Linux desktop environment, in order to examine the contents of an untrusted CD-ROM.
+As I watched I thought, "I want to be able to do that kind of thing with macOS!".
+Surely I'm not the only person who has downloaded untrusted software from the internet, and wished that there was an easy way to evaluate it without putting my primary working environment at risk?

-In researching prior art, I discovered Timothy Sutton's `osx-vm-templates` project and realized that I would be able to use those scripts and packer templates to accomplish my goal.
-However, after using those the scripts and templates a few times and trying to customize them, I found that they didn't always work reliably for me.
-I began trying to understand how they worked so that I could make them more reliable and customizable, and created [vagrant-box-macos](https://github.com/bacongravy/vagrant-box-macos).
+This project is a direct successor to my [vagrant-box-macos](https://github.com/bacongravy/vagrant-box-macos) project, which itself was heavily inspired by Tim Sutton's [osx-vm-templates](https://github.com/timsutton/osx-vm-templates) project.

-With the release of macOS 10.12.4, however, the prevailing techniques for customizing OS installs were hampered by a new requirement that all packages be signed by Apple.
-Since supporting macOS 10.13 High Sierra (and later) was going to require a major change to the scripts anyways, I decided to create 'macinbox' as a simpler, more streamlined approach to building macOS boxes.
-The previous scripts were more flexible, but 'macinbox' is faster and more reliable.
+With the release of macOS 10.12.4 the prevailing techniques for customizing macOS installs were hampered by a new installer requirement that all packages be signed by Apple.
+After attempting various techniques to allow `vagrant-box-macos` to support macOS 10.13 High Sierra, I decided a different approach to box creation was needed, and `macinbox` was born.

-I chose to support only VMware Fusion boxes because of the Vagrant VMware plugin support for linked clones and shared folders, and because in my experience I have found that macOS virtualizes better in VMware Fusion than the alternatives.
+This project exclusively supports creating VMware Fusion boxes because of the Vagrant VMware plugin support for linked clones and Vagrant shared folders, and because, having tried the alternatives, I believe VMware Fusion provides the best macOS virtualization experience.

 ## Development